tomcashman/OpenVPN_Ipsec_L2tp_server_on_Digital_Ocean/README.md

 chmod 600 .ssh/authorized_keys
 ```

-Exit will return to root
+Exit returns to root

 ```bash
 exit
 ```

-Now you can log in as the new user
+Login as new user

 ###<a name="disable-root"></a>Disable root login